aio-libs/aiohttp/docs/web.rst

 Run a simple web server
 -----------------------

-For implementing web server at first create :ref:`request handler<web-handler>`.
+For implementing web server at first create :ref:`request handler<aiohttp-web-handler>`.

 Handler is a :ref:`coroutine<coroutine>` or regular function that accepts only *request* parameter of type :class:`Request`